A Higher-Order Language for Markov Kernels and Linear Operators: Concrete Models

-This lack of isomorphism is a well-known theorem from functional analysis.
-In practice it means that there are joint probability distributions (elements of $\M(A \times B)$) that cannot be represented as an element of the tensor $\M(A) \otimes \M(B)$, which is usually defined as a closure of product probability distributions, as illustrated by \cite{roban}.
+Even though $\M$ looks very similar to the discrete case, it follows from a well-known theorem from functional analysis that the functor is \emph{not} strong monoidal, meaning that there are joint probability distributions (elements of $\M(A \times B)$) that cannot be represented as an element of the tensor product $\M(A) \otimes \M(B)$ and, as such, programs of type $M(A \times B)$ must be manipulated in MK language, as shown in Example~\ref{ex:roban}.